jocobwknight/Rope/README.md

 This, in its own way, answers the original question.
 Assuming perfection is impossible, and change is constant, then the answer is to make “change” itself as easy as possible.

 ## Nomenclature
+Rope has four main feature categories, and in each of those four there are four sub-features.
+In each of those four sub-features, there are four (sub-)sub-features.
+As more needs arise, more nested layers can be added.
+This fractal pattern will help with organization and discussion, as well as become a central part of the language parsing.
+While this is just the beginning stage and these are subject to change, I have written out the first three layers:
 * Recall
   * Actual
     * Literals